r3z4r/task-list/readme.md

 pnpm and vite is used for more info visit : [Vitejs](https://vitejs.dev/) - [pnpm](https://pnpm.io/) .

-Install the dependencies and devDependencies and start the webapp and server.
+Install the dependencies and devDependencies and start the webapp and server simply by `pnpm start`.

 ```sh
 cd snapp-todolist